sebastianjnuwu/sebastianjnuwu/README.md

 [![](https://raw.githubusercontent.com/sebastianjnuwu/sebastianjnuwu/main/imagens/dazai.png)](https://discord.com/users/932678185970192404)

-I am a developer and one of the founders of [`KettraWorld`](https://discord.gg/NDzFeDp8YE), I am a very fast learner of several languages of programming, I'm more familiar with javascript and php, I intend to learn Kotlin....
+I am a developer and one of the founders of [`KettraWorld`](https://discord.gg/NDzFeDp8YE), I am a very fast learner of several languages of programming, I'm more familiar with javasthecript and php, I intend to learn Kotlin....

 # Skills